 Lower risk of cancer

-A 2008 study found a small decrease in the risk of certain cancers in people who regularly donated blood.
+A found a small decrease in the risk of certain cancers in people who regularly donated blood.
 These included cancers that are linked to high iron levels, including cancer of the:

 A 2016 study also found that donating blood can lower inflammatory markers and increase antioxidant capacity.